codetermined/Codetermined.github.io/_posts/2020-02-26-sarah-gordon-is-cute.md

 4. [The Pinchot Era](google.com)
     - [Roosevelt & the Forest Service](google.com)

+To use this, simply click on the link you want to jump to.
+Thank you for reading, and have a wonderful day :-)

 ### The Forest Service:

 This time a century ago, the Forest Service was a tiny and insignificant branch of the American government.
 Today, it administers 10% of the American landmass.